stachenov/quazip/CONTRIBUTING.md

 However, if you were already working on a branch that split off from the master before this update, now you need to somehow merge your changes into the new upstream version.
 There are two ways to do it: merge and rebase.
-The QuaZIP way is rebase, so rebase you should do.
+The QuaZip way is rebase, so rebase you should do.
 But first, switch to your branch:
 ```
 git checkout your-feature-branch
 ```